stoerr/CoDeveloperGPTengine/documentation/feature-editfile.md

             type: string
         - name: startLineRegex
           in: query
           description: A regex matching the first line to replace in the file.
+If empty, we take the start of the file.
           required: false
           schema:
             type: string
         - name: startLineOffset
           in: query
-          description: An offset from the startLine.
+          description: An offset (number of lines) from the startLine.
+If negative and startLineRegex is empty, this counts from the end of the file.
           required: false
           schema:
             type: integer
         - name: stopLineRegex
           in: query
           description: A regex matching the last line to replace in the file.
+If empty, we take the line the startLineRegex matches.
           required: false
           schema:
             type: string
         - name: stopLineOffset
           in: query
-          description: An offset from the stopLine.
+          description: An offset (number of lines) from the stopLine.
           required: false
           schema:
             type: integer